Who we are & what we do

 Harpole Parish Council

 I have worked in Town and Parish Councils in Bedfordshire, Buckinghamshire and Northamptonshire for the past 24 years, with a particular interest in helping communities to develop Councils that work for them, whilst gaining the best possible benefits from new developments in their area.
-I love gardening, reading and quizzing and hope to meet many of you around the village before too long.

 - 07530 963236